-There are nearly 4000 eateries in LV – yes 4000… From cheap-style fast-food places, to michelin-starred establishments boasting head chefs such as ‘the chef of the century’ Joël Robuchon at The MGM Grand, or Guy Savoy at Caesars Palace – and anywhere in between, serving good, honest food from all around the globe.
+There are nearly 4000 eateries in Las Vegas – yes 4000… From cheap-style fast-food places to Michelin-starred establishments boasting head chefs such as ‘the chef of the century’ Joël Robuchon at The MGM Grand, or Guy Savoy at Caesars Palace – and anywhere in between, serving good, honest food from all around the globe.

-Then we come to finding somewhere to enjoy a beverage – there are cocktails bars, sports bars, rooftop bars, bars with views, bars with live music, old-fashioned bars, swanky bars, jazz bars… Needless to say, you’ll never be far from a place to wet your whistle.
+Then we come to finding somewhere to enjoy a beverage – there are cocktails bars, sports bars, rooftop bars, bars with views, bars with live music, old-fashioned bars, swanky bars, jazz bars… Needless to say, you’ll never be far from a place to whet your appetite.

-Eating and drinking on the main strip isn’t cheap by any means, particularly within the hotels themselves – and especially if you’re going to go all out and eat top-end, but no more than I would say compared to London.
-I’m also not even going to pretend to be an expert on where is best to eat and drink in Vegas, because at the end of the day it depends on what tickles your fancy…
+Eating and drinking on the main strip isn’t cheap, particularly within the hotels themselves – and especially if you’re going to go all out and eat top-end, but no more than I would say compared to London.
+I’m also not even going to pretend to be an expert on where is best to eat and drink in Las Vegas, because at the end of the day it depends on what tickles your fancy…

-This is my personal selection – and we really had fun trying them all out.
+This is my personal selection of the best places to eat and drink in Las Vegas – and we really had fun trying them all out.
 My waistline, however, would beg to differ…

 I consider myself a burger connoisseur.
 What are my credentials you ask?
 Well, I’ve chomped my way through a lot over the years, some fantastic, juicy and mouth-watering and some pretty yuck.
 Situated at The Hard Rock Hotel, with a fabulous terrace overlooking the pool area, this was the perfect place to grab a bite after our long journey.
 And the burger didn’t disappoint.
 The menu also has steaks, mussels, ribs and even chicken curry, as well as an extensive beer selection.

-Best For Breakfast and 24/7: The Peppermill Restaurant and Lounge
+Best For Breakfast: The Peppermill Restaurant and Lounge